ssdev-95/mobx-quiz-app/README.md

 # Mobx Quiz App
 ## Welcome to the world of quests!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and manually updated to use [NextJS](https://nextjs.org)&trade;.

 ## Features